NBA Free Agency 2018: Rumors, Predictions on Carmelo Anthony, Marcus Smart, More

 Sources: #Bulls / #Kings remain in play for #Cavs’ RFA Rodney Hood.
 Hood, 25, would provide shooting for CHI - 26th in 3-pt % - and offense for SAC - dead last in scoring last year - after Zach LaVine’s offer sheet was matched by Bulls.
 3-horse race for Hood: Cavs, Kings, Bulls.

-Hood, who was uprooted from Utah in the three-way trade with the Cavaliers and Los Angeles Lakers in February, saw his role diminish throughout the run to the NBA Finals, but he's a scorer that can help any of his potential suitors.
+Hood, who was uprooted from Utah in the three-way trade with the Cavaliers and Los Angeles Lakers in February, saw his role diminish throughout the run to the NBA Finals, but he's a scorer who can help any of his potential suitors.

 Hood averaged a career high 14.7 points per game this season, a total that was two points higher before he was traded from Utah to Cleveland.